Kidney function review

-Peptide therapy with kidney disease: labs, dehydration risk, and safer online screening
+Peptide therapy with kidney disease: questions before online care

-A clinician-safe guide to peptide therapy questions for people with kidney disease, reduced eGFR, albuminuria, diabetes, blood-pressure medicines, dehydration risk, and supplement overlap.
+A clinician-safe guide for people with chronic kidney disease, reduced eGFR, albuminuria, kidney stones, diabetes, blood-pressure medicines, dehydration risk, or kidney-related lab questions who are considering peptide therapy online.

 1

-Start with the diagnosis: chronic kidney disease stage if known, eGFR trend, urine albumin or protein, kidney stones, transplant history, dialysis, acute kidney injury, or unexplained abnormal labs.
+Start with the kidney context: chronic kidney disease stage, eGFR trend, urine albumin or protein results, kidney stones, dialysis or transplant history, and nephrology or primary-care follow-up.

 2